-Based on the network coverage in Argentina Traveltomtom recommends a Claro sim card for traveling in Argentina.
-Claro has the best 4G/5G network in Argentina in 2022.
+Based on the network coverage in Argentina Traveltomtom recommends a Claro prepaid sim card for traveling in Argentina.
+Claro has the best 4G/5G network in Argentina in 2023.

 Although not recommend for tourists, above are the Movistar prepaid data bundles.
 As you can see the top up options are also very limited.
 With a 2.5 GB data bundle being the biggest one.
 More info on the Movistar Argentina website.

 Above you can see the data packages for Flow prepaid sim cards.
-Small data bundle available only for prepaid sim cards.
+There are only small data bundle available for prepaid sim cards.
 More info on the Personal Flow website.

 Luckily Claro has a wide range of internet data packs available for prepaid costumers, see the above.
 Personally I took the 10 GB data plan for 1,300 ARS.
 More info on the Claro Argentina website.